Clergy

 During her time in Rabbinical school at HUC-JIR in LA, Jessica prioritized serving and learning from diverse communities.
 She taught religious school at Wilshire Boulevard Temple, operated as the Student Rabbi for small Jewish communities in Colorado and Texas, served as the Director of Jewish Life at URJ Henry S. Jacobs Camp in Utica, MS, created a lasting community with Trybal Gatherings as their SoCal educator, provided pastoral care as a chaplain in downtown Los Angeles, and partnered with lay leaders and interfaith organizations as the Community Organizing Intern at Leo Baeck Temple.
 Jessica also earned a Master of Jewish Nonprofit Management and served as the inaugural Rabbinic Fellow for J Street nationally.
 While at HUC, Jessica prioritized her community, serving as a student ambassador for the Office of Recruitment and Admissions and winning multiple awards for her love of learning Rabbinic literature.

-Rabbi Jessica Jacobs is thrilled to join Temple Beth Sholom as the newest member of the clergy team.
-She can’t wait to bring all her passion for justice, relationships, and deep Torah learning to Miami Beach.
-She hopes to build meaningful connections with every member of TBS--please reach out and introduce yourself!
+Rabbi Jessica Jacobs brings all her passion for justice, relationships, and deep Torah learning to TBS, and the wish to have meaningful connections with every member of our TBS family.

 Rabbi Gary A. Glickstein, Emeritus